Frank Garbas (left) and Albert Garshowitz (right) photographed at Scampton while serving in 57 Squadron. [Pic: Bomber Command Museum of Canada]

-Frank Garbas was born in July 1922 in Hamilton, Ontario, Canada, one of nine children.
-Many of the families who had come to the town, attracted by the prospect of work in the steel mills, were like his of Polish descent.
+Francis Anthony (Frank) Garbas was born on 13 July 1922 in Hamilton, Ontario, Canada, one of the nine children of Stanley and Mary Garbas, both of whom had been born in Poland.
+Many of the families who had moved to Hamilton, attracted by the prospect of work in the steel mills, were also of Polish descent.
 He attended the town’s Cathedral High School and Technical Institute where he was good at sports, and went on to play rugby in the local Eastwood team with Albert Garshowitz.
 He also played in another team which became Canadian champions.
 After leaving school he worked for Otis Elevators, but joined the RCAF soon after the outbreak of war.

 After training in Canada and qualifying as a wireless operator/air gunner he was shipped over to England in the summer of 1942, and went to the gunnery school at RAF Stormy Down, where one of his instructors was John (‘Tommy’) Thompson about whom I blogged last year.

 He was then posted to a conversion unit at RAF Wigsley, and by coincidence there he met his old friend Albert Garshowitz, who was in a five man crew headed by pilot Max Stephenson.
 As they were training to fly on Lancasters they now needed an extra gunner.
 Garshowitz must have pushed successfully for Garbas to join them.
 He was pleased to tell his family in a letter dated 20 October 1942: ‘The [new] Gunner is from our fair city of Hamilton – I used to play football with him for Eastwood Park.
 He went to Wentworth Tech – He’s a swell fellow.
 His name is Frank Garbas.’